Wage terms and rights

 After two weeks of consecutive employment with the same employer: 12 calendar days

-After 3 months of consecutive employment with the same employer: 1 month as of the beginning of the month
+After 3 months of consecutive employment with the same employer: 1 months, starting the 1st of the next month.

-After 2 years of consecutive employment with the same employer: 2 months as of the beginning of the month
+After 2 years of consecutive employment with the same employer: 2 months, starting the 1st of the next month.

-After 3 years of consecutive employment with the same employer: 3 months as of the beginning of the month
+After 3 years of consecutive employment with the same employer: 3 months, starting the 1st of the next month.

 Explanation: If an employee who has worked for the employer for two consecutive years is dismissed, for example on 12 March, he has both the right and the obligation to work for two months from the beginning of March / April.
 His last working day would therefore be 31 May.